liuch/dmarc-srg/docs/setup-and-configuration.md

 # Create MySQL/MariaDB database

-Connect to your MySQL compatible database and run the below as the MySQL 'root' (or similar) user.
-You need to access to create a database and user account.
+Connect to your MySQL compatible database and run the below as the MySQL 'root' (or similar) user with privileges to create databases and a user

-Change the database or user name to suit your requirements.
+Change the database or username to suit your requirements.

 ```SQL
 CREATE DATABASE dmarc;